Join our Facebook Group where you can share, talk and find updates about CRO

 The Actor-Observer effect is one tricky cognitive effect because everyone is affected by it.
 It can lead to misunderstandings because, in real life, attribution is something we all do every day, usually without any awareness of the underlying processes and biases that lead to our inferences.
 Business owners tend to fall victim to this bias when assessing the user experience of their websites.

-User testing: Running usability tests is a great way to assess your website to identify bottlenecks.
+Running usability tests is a great way to assess your website to identify bottlenecks.
 The goal of conducting usability tests is to understand if your website is usable and intuitive enough for users to accomplish their goals.
 Don’t discount the valuable feedback you can get through this process as you always have to put yourself in your visitors' shoes.
-You can read more about how to create usability tests here.

 Don't believe us?
 This is where we've found our data.

 These are theories which have overlap with the theory you're currently looking at, it's worth exploring them.